microsoft/onnxruntime-genai/src/java/src/test/android/README.md

 #### Build Output

-The build will generate two apks which is required to run the test application in `$YOUR_BUILD_DIR/java/androidtest/android/app/build/outputs/apk`:
+The build will generate two apks which is required to run the test application in `$YOUR_BUILD_DIR/java/androidtest/app/build/outputs/apk`:

-* `androidtest/debug/app-debug-androidtest.apk`
+* `androidTest/debug/app-debug-androidTest.apk`
 * `debug/app-debug.apk`

-**TODO**: Update emulator name if it is not `ort_android` once we finishing adding the `android_run_emulator` logic to build.py
-After running the build script, the two apks will be installed on `ort_android` emulator and it will automatically run the test application in an adb shell.
+After running the build script, the two apks will be installed on `ort_genai_android` emulator and it will automatically run the test application in an adb shell.